primait/auth0_ex/README.md

 ### Obtaining tokens

-Tokens for a given audience - and through the `:default_client` - can be obtained as follows:
+Tokens for a given audience can be obtained as follows:

 ```elixir
 {:ok, token} = PrimaAuth0Ex.token_for("target-audience")
 ```

+This call will target the `:default_client`, assuming it's configured.

-Instead, if you want to obtain a token for a different client you can do it like so:
+Instead, if you want to obtain a token for a specific client you can do it like so:

 ```elixir
 {:ok, token} = PrimaAuth0Ex.token_for("target-audience", :target_client)